elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 Elk uses a modified version of [swupdate](https://sbabic.github.io/swupdate/) for its update system, which has double responsibility of restoring the system after filesystem corruption, and of securely updating it.

+*Important note*: as written in the [Partition Layout section](#partition-layout), your data in the mounted root partition will be lost after an update!
+Keep anything that you want to save under `/udata`.

 ### Updating over Network (WiFi / Ethernet)

   1. Make sure your board is connected to the same local network as your computer.
 If you need to setup a network, check the [relevant section](#connecting-to-your-board).